smartfog/fogflow/doc/en/source/https.rst

 Setup security components on Cloud node
 -------------------------------------------------

-Below are the steps that need to be done to setup communication in between IdM components.
+Below are the steps that need to be done to setup communication between IdM components.

 **Step1**: Authenticate PEP Proxy itself with Keyrock Identity Management.